lurchmath/lurchmath.github.io/docs/tut-02-expository-math.md

 Both options open the same dialog box you had when adding the math, but now for editing it instead.

-## Staying in sync

-You have probably noticed that the two input methods stay in sync with one another.
-As you type LaTeX, it is automatically rendered in the equation editor, and if you use the equation editor, it updates the LaTeX code box as well.
-This is useful in two ways.
+## For power users

+Users familiar with LaTeX may want to use that notation instead of an equation editor.
+(Other users can skip this section.)
+We have a setting that lets you choose the type of interface you would like.

+ - **Beginner mode** is the equation editor you saw in the exercise above.
+ - **Intermediate mode** shows a LaTeX input box and the equation editor, and you can use either one, and they stay in sync.
+ - **Advanced mode** shows only the LaTeX input box and a typeset preview, with minimal styling.

+The syncing of LaTeX and the equation editor in intermediate mode is useful in two ways.
 For those who type LaTeX, it's nice to see a live preview, to be sure that you have typed what you intended.
 For those who use the equation editor, it provides a simple way to learn the corresponding LaTeX syntax, if the user wants to do so.

+!!! note "Exercise: Change the input mode"

+    1. In the Lurch application above, click the Edit menu and choose the Preferences item (at the very bottom, which may require you to scroll).
+    2. Find the setting for "Type of expository math editor to use" and change it to "Intermediate."
+    3. Click OK to save your settings.
+    4. Repeat the exercise above to try out the new intermediate-mode editor for expository math content.
+    5. Try this exercise again, but use Advanced mode, then switch the setting to the one you like best.

 ## Is Lurch grading my math?